tmct-web/hdmi_demo_tmct/readme.md

 ---
 ## Specifications, etc.
 The evaluation board, output signal specifications, etc. are as follows:
+*As a typical specification, this document shows an example port to Terasic DE0.
 *Since the PLL and serializer use Intel-specific IP, these must be replaced when porting to non-Intel FPGAs.

 |  | Specifications |